 - Ability to communicate in a positive manner with guests, volunteers, and staff

-Training: Community Engagement Volunteers receive hard copies of the safety policies and procedures and a training to review safety protocols, Zoo background and structure, species-specific natural history and conservation and education messages, interpretation skills, and guest service.
-Community Engagement Volunteers are also required to shadow staff on grounds twice before they may interpret on their own.
+Training: Community Engagement Volunteers receive a manual of the safety policies and procedures.
+As well as, in person training to review safety protocols, animal information, conservation and education messages, interpretation skills, and guest service.
+Volunteers are also required to be evaluated by staff on grounds twice before they may interpret to guests on their own without staff.
 All people who will be on grounds in a volunteer or assistant capacity must attend the training.

 If you have questions about this program, please call Aimee Alvira at 520-837-8088, or email firstname.lastname@example.org

 The Zoo accommodates the use of some Other Power-Driven Mobility Devices (OPDMDs), which are vehicles that are not wheelchairs, but rather are electric devices designed primarily for use by individuals with mobility limitations.
 All such devices must be operated in a manner that does not compromise safety.

 Please read our Mobility Device Guidelines in advance of your visit.